m4reko/katacoda-scenarios/automatic-frontend-testing/step5.md

 The `setUp()`-method creates our `self.driver` object which will keep the web driver, just as in the last example; `selenium-test.py`.
 We also call a `addCleanup()`-method with the `driver.quit`-method in the set up process, which makes sure that the driver quits after each test.
 The last part of the snippet above (the `if` statement) ensures that the default way of executing this file is running the unit tests using the `unittest` package.

 We now need to add our test.
-Below the `setUp()` function on the same indentation level, we add our first test:
+Below the `setUp()` function on the same indentation level, we add our first test. (**Beware that you can't blindly use the `Copy to Editor` here!
+You need to manually paste the code snippet where you want it!**):

 <pre class="file" data-filename="website-test.py">
     def test_page_title(self):